 Interest rate swap contracts involve the risk of dealing with institutional derivative counterparties and their ability to meet contractual terms.
 Institutional counterparties must have a strong credit profile and be approved by the Company's Board of Directors.
 The Company's credit exposure on interest rate swaps is limited to the net favorable value and interest payments of all swaps by each counterparty.
 Credit exposure may be reduced by the amount of collateral pledged by the counterparty.
-Bancorp's interest rate swaps have been assigned by the counterparties to a derivatives clearing organization and daily margin is indirectly maintained with the derivatives clearing organization.
+Bancorp's interest rate swaps have been assigned by the counterparties to a derivative clearing organization and daily margin is indirectly maintained with the derivative clearing organization.

-The notional amount and net unrealized loss of the Company's fair value derivative financial instruments as of December 31, 2023, and December 31, 2022, were as follows:
+The notional amount and net unrealized loss of the Company's fair value hedge derivative financial instruments as of December 31, 2024, and December 31, 2023, were as follows:

-De cember 31, 2023 December 31, 2022
+Dec ember 31, 2024 December 31, 2023

-Fair value swap hedges: (\$ in thousands)
+Fair value swap hedges: (In thousands)

-Notional \$ 1,156,007 \$ 874,034
+Notional \$ 875,117 \$ 1,156,007

-Weighted average fixed rate-pay 2.01 % 2.12 %
+Weighted average fixed rate-pay 3.55 % 2.01 %

-Weighted average variable rate spread 0.32 % 0.68 %
+Weighted average variable rate spread 0.22 % 0.32 %

-Weighted average variable rate-received 5.41 % 2.61 %
+Weighted average variable rate-received 5.36 % 5.41 %

-Net gain/(loss) (1) \$ 7,935 \$ 38,589
+Net gain/(loss) (1) \$ 3,644 \$ 7,935

-Year end ed
+Year ended

-D ecember 31, 2023 D December 31, 2022
+Dec cember 31, 2024 December 31, 2023

-Periodic net settlement of SWAPs (2) \$ 29,514 \$ 3,107
+Periodic net settlement of SWAPs (2) \$ 16,477 \$ 29,514

-(1)-the amount is included in other non-interest income.
+(1) the amount is included in other non-interest income.

-Included in the total notional amount of \$1.16 billion and \$874.0 million of the fair value interest rate contracts entered into with financial counterparties as of December 31, 2023 and 2022, was a notional amount of \$846.9 million and \$449.3 million of interest rate swaps that cleared through the CCP, respectively.
-Applying variation margin payments as settlement to CCP cleared derivative transactions resulted in a reduction in derivative asset fair values of \$257 thousand and \$25.8 million as of December 31, 2023 and 2022, respectively.
+Included in the total notional amount of \$875.1 million and \$1.16 billion of the fair value hedge contracts entered into with financial counterparties as of December 31, 2024, and 2023, was a notional amount of \$572.8 million and \$846.9 million of interest rate swaps that cleared through the CCP, respectively.
+Applying variation margin payments as settlement to CCP cleared derivative transactions resulted in a reduction in derivative asset fair values of \$158 thousand and \$257 thousand as of December 31, 2024, and 2023, respectively.